 Time Outs: Turn the Other Cheek

 Similar to a “time out” that parents give to kids, a time out is exactly what it sounds like.

 Time outs also need to be practical.
 Standing up and walking away when a puppy is chewing on the dining room furniture is not going to work.

-In the instance of a puppy who is playing too rough, simply placing the pup in his crate for some down time, with something he loves to chew, maybe a good strategy to help the puppy regain some calm.
+In the instance of a puppy who is playing too rough and you can’t redirect, simply placing the pup in his crate for some down time with something he loves to chew may be a good strategy.
+Often excessive biting is due to the puppy needing a nap.

 Don’t Turn Your Back On Me!

 Note: Jumping up to greet humans is natural dog behavior.
 We need to teach the dog an alternative, such as keeping four paws on the floor or sitting when he meets people.